Letale-vc/UniqueLootHelper/README.md

 ### Adding Unique Items

+#### Using Preset Items (Recommended)

+1. Open plugin settings
+2. Check "Use Preset Item" checkbox
+3. Type in the search box to find your item (e.g., "Headhunter")
+4. Select the item from the list
+5. (Optional) Customize the label
+6. Configure display options
+7. Click "Add Unique"

+#### Using Custom Art Path

 1. Hover over an item in-game
 2. Press `F7` to copy the art path to clipboard
 3. Open plugin settings
+4. Leave "Use Preset Item" unchecked
-4. Paste the art path in "Unique art path" field
+5. Paste the art path in "Unique art path" field
-5. Set a label name
+6. Set a label name
-6. Configure display options:
+7. Configure display options:
     - Draw line on map
     - Draw line on world
     - Draw outline